galenegan/air-sea-heat-flux-paper/README.md

-# Air-sea Heat Flux Observations from a Spotter Buoy
+# Observing bulk meteorological parameters and air-sea heat fluxes with a Spotter buoy

-This repo contains all code necessary to reproduce the results presented in "Air-sea Heat Flux Observations from a Spotter Buoy," which has been submitted for publication by Galen Egan, Seth Zippel, and Pieter Smit.
+This repo contains all code necessary to reproduce the results presented in "Observing bulk meteorological parameters and air-sea heat fluxes with a Spotter buoy," which has been submitted for publication by Galen Egan, Seth Zippel, and Pieter Smit.

 ## Interpreter Setup